jthinke/bgc-argo/README.md

 # bgc-argo
-R code to support analysis of tracking data and B-SOSE output
+R code to support analysis of tracking data and B-SOSE output.
 ## Code
 The code here inlcudes fuctionality to import and format data, and the to plot Figures 1-3.
 Figure 4, highlighting B-SOSE model output, was made with Matlab and we're working to bring that in here.